cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 twice by the server, the response needs to be the same in both cases (since this would be the case for real users).
-For protection against this attack, one would apply the encryption function in the construction of envU to all the key material in envU, namely, cleartext_creds will be empty.
+For protection against this attack, one would apply the encryption function in the construction of envU to all the key material in envU. cleartext_creds will be empty.
 The server S will have two keys MK, MK' for a PRF f (this refers to a regular PRF such as HMAC or CMAC).